 The PopcornFlix addon can be found in the official Kodi addon repository.

 Crackle is a very basic Kodi addon for finding movies and TV shows.
 Each content type has a single folder and there’s no search function.
 However, as with Tubi TV, all results are shown on one page.
 This makes it easy to search for a specific title or to sort the results alphabetically.

 While some addons focus on quantity over quality, Crackle offers a smaller selection of well-known titles such as Beetlejuice, Heroes, and The Shining.
 Most of these are fairly old but there are also TV shows from as recently as 2015.
 Considering Crackle is free to use and doesn’t require registration, the lack of new releases is understandable.

 This addon has just three changeable settings.
-The first allows you to change the aspect ratio and can be used to avoid stretching old movies to fit widescreen monitors.
+The first allows you to change the aspect ratio.
+You can us it to avoid stretching old movies to modern widescreens.
 The second enables audio commentary on titles that support it, and the third is used for deauthorizing the current device.
 Most people will likely be interested in the more recent titles, however, and can safely ignore the options menu entirely.

 The Crackle addon can be found in the eracknophobia repository.

-Popcorn Time offers nothing to Kodi users looking for properly licensed content but the addons above prove that there are better, safer options available.
+Popcorn Time offers nothing to Kodi users looking for properly licensed content.
+However, the addons above prove that there are better, safer options available.
 In fact, there’s an addon to fit almost any taste, whether you’re looking to watch movies, kid’s cartoons, live TV, or even the Super Bowl.